Trustless/Trading/README.md

 # Trustless Token Management Information System (TTMIS)

-Token Management for Humans... and otherwise.
+### Token Management for Humans... and otherwise.

-TTMIS provides an Ethereum blockchain user an automated interface for minting, monitoring, or manipulating any number of approved tokens.
-This is in the form of open source code initially managed at github which heavily adapts from open source code originally developed by ConsenSys, Ethereum, and others working on the Ethereum token solutions.
+TTMIS provides the user an API for minting, monitoring, or manipulating any number of token styles: ERC20, ERC155, and beyond.
+Heavily adapted from open source code originally developed by the Ethereum Community, research catalysed by ConsenSys, and security considerations by Open Zeppelin.

-## Token Templates
+/// ## Token Templates
+///

-Trustless Token Templates include libraries and components slated to build tokens derived from EIP #20 Standard Tokens (https://github.com/ethereum/EIPs/issues/20); the original token template: Token.sol.
-This is a github repo.
+/// Trustless Token Templates include libraries and components slated to build tokens derived from EIP #20 Standard Tokens (https://github.com/ethereum/EIPs/issues/20);
+/// the original token template: Token.sol.
+This is an external github repo.

 ## Token Registry